 Almost everyone who comes to my consulting room has been in pursuit of the advantages of life, but something or someone went wrong.
-Their contentment and sense of self-worth or self respect has been shattered.
+Their contentment and sense of self-worth or self-respect has been shattered.
 If their self-respect and self-worth is intact, then the loss of contentment is attributed to the behavior of an offending person or to circumstances that have shifted to one’s disadvantage.

 It’s a frustrating world.
 Mechanical failures, impolite and careless people, social errors, noisy children, misunderstandings, and poor planning seem to make us angry–in spite of advantages.
 Nothing against advantages, you understand.
 But it is clear that advantages are just that–advantages.
-They, in themselves, do not produce contentment, joy, peace, a sense of self-worth or self-respect.
+They, in themselves, do not produce contentment, joy, peace, or a sense of self-worth or self-respect.
 If you play the advantages-disadvantages game, you’ll always come up a loser.

 How can you be a Christian and be contented?
 How can you be famous and happy?
 Rich and at peace with yourself?
 Single and content?
 Married and happy?
 Poor and still enthusiastic about life?
-No beauty queen, yet with a good self-image?
+No beauty queen, yet possess a good self-image?

 Jesus gives us the key in a reply to a question put to Him by a lawyer who asked:

 Teacher, which is the great commandment in the Law?
 And He said to him: “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the great and foremost commandment.
 And a second is like it.
-You shall love your neighbor as yourself” (Matt.
-22:36-39).
+You shall love your neighbor as yourself” (Matthew 22:36-39).